Scientific Machine Learning of Chaotic Systems Learns Reduced-Order Equations for Neural Populations: Data and code availability

-All code and simulated data to reproduce the results and plots in this manuscript, along with an additional abbreviated demo version for interested readers to rapidly prototype with, can be found in the GitHub repository associated with this publication at \underline{https://github.com/Neuroblox/pem-ude.} The intracranial electrode recording datasets can all be accessed in repositories on \underline{CRCNS.org}, with the specific conditions of access to each one listed on their individual repository pages \cite{hernandez-perez2020a, peyrache2018, saez2018a}.
+All code and simulated data to reproduce the results and plots in this manuscript, along with an additional abbreviated demonstration for interested readers to rapidly prototype with, can be found in the GitHub repository associated with this publication at \url{https://github.com/Neuroblox/pem-ude}.
+The intracranial electrode recording datasets can all be accessed in repositories on CRCNS.org, with the specific conditions of access to each one listed on their individual repository pages \cite{hernandez-perez2020a, peyrache2018, saez2018a}.